 Vegan tuna salad is so tasty and versatile.
 You can add in all the same things you would add to regular tuna.
 Fresh dill or parsley, chopped pickles or pickle relish, fresh or pickled jalapenos, whole grain mustard or garlic powder all are great choices.

-Do you enjoy sandwiches or wraps?
+Do you enjoy sandwiches or wraps, but haven’t figure out many vegan options to include inside?
 Tired of the same old veggies and hummus for plant-based fillings?
 Vegan Mock Tuna Salad to the rescue!
+Use your favorite bread or wrap…or I’ll show you how to use a collard green for some added nutrition to go with your garbanzo bean tuna salad.

 It’s really simple.
 Feed yourself whole, real food if you want to feel your best.
 Canned tuna fish has high levels of mercury. that is toxic.
 When there’s a tasty option that’s just as easy…and loaded with solid nutrition instead, the best choice is obvious.

 I modified and streamlined this chickpea tuna recipe so you can whip up a batch in 5 minutes.
-It’s important to have quick and easy…but also nourishing choices available with ingredients you have on hand.
+It’s important to have quick and easy…but also nourishing choices available with ingredients you have on hand…AND something that TASTES GREAT!
 Healthy and simple food…is good food too!

 - 1 (15-oz.) can chickpeas, rinsed and drained